allydunham/mutfunc_sars_cov_2/docs/top_variants.md

 * D574Y - Slightly high frequency, stabilising and in the interface
 * F486L, N501Y - Didn't meet frequency threshold (5e-4.3e-4) but the two most frequent
                  ACE2 interface variants destabilise the interface
+* N439K - Increases in frequency, in a paper, stabilising FoldX prediction

 ## N